Dsackler/lemonScript/README.md

 - difference = 2 - 4
 - multiplication = 2 * 4
 - integer division = 4 / 2
-- float division = 4 // 2 *note we dont have to have this be different but rn its an idea
 - exponents = 4 ^ 2 *note we can change this to ** or something else
 - modulus = 4 % 2